testground/testground/docs/SIDECAR.md

 ### Configure: Create

-Once the network is ready, you'll need ot actually _configure_ your network.
+Once the network is ready, you'll need to actually _configure_ your network.

 ```go
 config := sync.NetworkConfig{